-Completion of Algebra 1 and Latin (as explained above) with passing grades earn high school credits.
+Completion of Algebra 1, 8th grade IPC, Integrated Physics and Chemistry, and Latin (as explained above) with passing grades earn high school credits.
 The student's college transcript will record the credits, but no grades.
 Only grades earned in HS are on transcript (the thing prospective colleges will want to see).
 Since these courses are not taken at the high school level, they are not included in the overall GPA calculation on the college transcript.